johnwargo/moddable-helper/readme.md

 * `name` - The unique identifier for the module.
 This is the value you'll use in `mddbl` commands to refer to the module.
 * `description` - A description of the module, not used for anything except to remind you about this module's configuration.
 * `isHost` - Boolean value indicating whether the module is a Host or Module (controls whether Moddable Helper executes `mcconfig` or `mcrun` to deploy the module).
+* `debugFlag` - Enables/disables the `-d` parameter passed to `mcconfig` and `mcrun`; refer to the [Moddable documentation](https://github.com/Moddable-OpenSource/moddable/blob/public/documentation/tools/tools.md#arguments) for details about this parameter.
+* `makeFlag` - Enables/disables the `-m` parameter passed to `mcconfig` and `mcrun`; refer to the [Moddable documentation](https://github.com/Moddable-OpenSource/moddable/blob/public/documentation/tools/tools.md#arguments) for details about this parameter.
 * `folderPath` - The name of the subfolder hosting the module.

 The example configuration file shown above defines three modules: